iamtheretronerd/Web-dev-Project-3/frontend/README.md

 # Web-dev-Project-3 — Frontend

-Short, pragmatic README for the frontend portion of Project 3.
+CHECK README at root for detailed step-by-step information.
+This is only a quick start guide for the frontend.

 ## Overview

 Frontend application for the Project 3 web app.
-Serves UI, communicates with backend API, and provides local development tooling.
+Serves UI, communicates with backend API.

 ## Prerequisites